The best menswear deals from Amazon's Big Style Sale

 Maison Kitsune Men's Double Fox Head Polo Shirt ($116.25; amazon.com)

-Not your usual boring logo polo, and that’s not a bad thing (plus, the dusty pink is great, too).
+Not your usual boring logo polo, and that's not a bad thing.
+(Plus, the dusty pink is great.)

 _____________________________________________________________________________